With MAXQDA 2020, analyzing Twitter data is faster and easier than ever before! Learn how to analyze Twitter data here in 6 easy steps:

 To say that social media plays an important role in modern society and academia would be an understatement.
 In view of its relevance, prevalence, and its sheer volume, social media data is now being analyzed for both scientific and practical purposes by researchers in every field.
 Not just academic researchers analyze social trends and behavior.
 Businesses use Social Media Analytics to gather objective feedback on their performance and marketing returns, and even politicians use social media as a way to get the word out on issues that are important to them, as well as to poll public opinion in real time.

 Today’s internet users spend more than 20% of their online time on social media platforms, making ‘social networking’ the most popular online activity today.
-In fact, 140 million active Twitter users send out more than 340 million tweets each day!
+Twitter alone counts more than 300 million active users

 However, alongside its many advantages, one of the biggest challenges in analyzing Twitter data (or any social media data) is that it’s a relatively new area of study with inhomogeneous data and therefore lacks the concrete theoretical background that can be found for other types of data.
 Twitter user profiles also contain quantitative data (frequency of tweets, number of likes, etc.) as well as qualitative data (the content of posts, the meaning behind hashtags, etc.) and require a mixed methods approach.